 The Hit List: New Houston Restaurants to Visit in September 2021

 Houston’s restaurant scene continues to evolve, despite the ongoing pandemic.
-There are several new additions to this month’s Hit List: a tavern from a well-established, local chef and restaurateur, a Canadian import that opened in the Galleria, a self-serve wine destination in Spring Branch and more.
+There are several new additions to this month’s Hit List: a tavern from a well-established, local chef and restaurateur; a Canadian import that opened in the Galleria; a self-serve wine destination in Spring Branch and more.
 Whether you are looking for a full-service meal or cocktails and light bites, one thing remains clear: Houston’s dining scene always has what you need.
 For more new dining options, check out our November 2021 Hit List.

 Agnes Café & Provisions, 2132 Bissonnet: This new Mediterranean cafe and grocery in Rice Village springs from two longtime Houston friends and veterans of the restaurant scene, Molly Voorhees and Carolyn Dorros.
 Another familiar face, Brendon Fetzer, formerly of Canopy, is serving as general manager.
 The café serves Greek-influenced meals for breakfast, lunch and dinner, which also incorporate ingredients from local purveyors, such as Houston Dairymaids.
 There is also a specialty grocery section and to-go items.